Improve performance with indexes

 Delete an index

-Delete your index by setting the index name to null in the collection definition:
+Delete your index by removing its definition from the collection definition:

 }